 Hmm.
 With open source drivers, glxgears was getting ~400 FPS.
 I took a chance and installed the ATI proprietary drivers, rebooted… and everything looked and worked just fine! glxgears was hitting more like 900 FPS now.

-Remembering the important advice that glxgears is not a benchmark, I poked around and found that the “wobbly windows” effects stopped breaking around the edges (except in Firefox, of course ), and all the effects in general were working much faster and more smoothly than before.
+Remembering the important advice that glxgears is not a benchmark, I poked around and found that the “wobbly windows” effects stopped breaking around the edges (except in Firefox, of course :P ), and all the effects in general were working much faster and more smoothly than before.